 First, skip one stitch.
 DC into the next stitch (step 5 in the diagram).

 Second, we are going to make DC into the skipped stitch.
-Yarn over, insert your hook into the skipped stitch and loop yarn again (3 loops on the hook).
-Finish the double crochet as you would normally do: yarn over pull through first two loops, yarn over and pull through last two loops (step 6 in the diagram).
+Yarn over, insert your hook into the skipped stitch, and loop yarn again (3 loops on the hook).
+Finish the double crochet as you would normally do: yarn over, pull through the first two loops, yarn over, and pull through the last two loops (step 6 in the diagram).

 6. You have completed your fist crossed double crochet!